kanavbhagat/ChainReaction/README.md

 # chain-reaction
-Implementation of the popular game Chain Reaction using JavaFX as a course project.
+Implementation of the popular Google play store game Chain Reaction using JavaFX as a course project.